 AAS Development Initiatives

-The Education About Asia teaching journal is supported through the Wm.
-Theodore de Bary and Ainslie T. Embree Fund for Education and Outreach.
-The fund supports the AAS in providing affordable teaching resources as well as disseminating EAA print and online materials.
+The Wm.
+Theodore de Bary and Ainslie T. Embree Fund for Education and Outreach supports the AAS in providing affordable teaching resources, as well as disseminating Education About Asia in print and online materials.
 The fund is named in honor of two past presidents of the AAS who were early champions of the integration of Asian Studies into the core curriculum.

 The AAS Fund for International Exchange makes it possible for the Association to provide travel subsidies for active panel participants from non-high-income, non-OECD countries to attend both the AAS annual conference and the AAS-in-Asia conference.